zverok/geo_coord/README.md

 You can read my initial proposal [here](https://github.com/zverok/geo_coord/blob/master/StdlibProposal.md) and discussion in Ruby tracker [there](https://bugs.ruby-lang.org/issues/12361).

-I still have a small hope it would be part of stdlib once, that's why I preserve the style of specs (outdated rspec, but compatible with mspec used for standard library) and docs (yard in RDoc-compatibility mode).
+~~I still have a small hope it would be part of stdlib once, that's why I preserve the style of specs (outdated rspec, but compatible with mspec used for standard library) and docs (yard in RDoc-compatibility mode).~~

 ## Installation

-Now when it is a gem, just do your usual `gem install geo_coord` or add `gem "geo_coord", require: "geo/coord"` to your Gemfile.
+As usual: `gem install geo_coord` or add
+`gem "geo_coord", require: "geo/coord"` to your Gemfile.

 ## Usage